reubenwalker/populismthesis/README.md

 Secondary school graduates with a college preparatory degree by autonomous community for 2019

-Unemployment rate by autonomous community for 2019 from
+Unemployment rate by autonomous community for 2019

 DATA MANIPULATION